Dubai (Jebel Ali)

 As they are considered non-residents for tax purposes, they cannot benefit from UAE tax treaties.
 However, they are usually authorized to own shares of FZ or local companies, or even establish a branch onshore.

-A JAFZ Non-resident special status company is a powerful instrument for international trade, online business, asset protection, wealth management, tax planning and optimization.
+A JAFZ Non-resident special status company is a powerful instrument for international trade, asset protection and wealth management.